zzonyo/trust-docs-test/source/index.html.md

 ## Subscribe Incremental Market Depth Data

-### To subscribe incremental market depth data, clients have to make connection to WebSokcet API Server and send subscribe request in the format below：
+### To subscribe incremental market depth data, clients have to make connection to WebSocket API Server and send subscribe request in the format below：

 {